-The otaku and cosplay culture is still going strong in Tokyo and you’ll often see young men and women dressed in their exquisite costumes, these outfits often high quality and made with exceptional attention to detail.
+The otaku and cosplay culture is still going strong in Tokyo and you’ll often see young men and women dressed in their exquisite costumes, these outfits are often high quality and made with exceptional attention to detail.
 Cosplayers put both time and investment into their outfits, the Lolita fashion particularly is an expensive hobby with outfits reflecting the season, especially as they enjoy the cherry blossom.

-One of the best places to experience cosplay is on the overpass between Meiji Shrine and Yoyogi Park, we’ve found Sunday afternoon the best time be there.
+One of the best places to experience cosplay is on the overpass between Meiji Shrine and Yoyogi Park, we’ve found Sunday afternoon the best time to be there.

-Slightly past the overpass and adjacent to Meiji Shrine you’ll find Yoyogi Park.
+Slightly past the overpass and adjacent to Meiji Shrine, you’ll find Yoyogi Park.
 This is one of the city’s biggest parks and you’ll always find something going on here.
 From Rock and Rolling Elvis lookalikes to hanami parties in the spring, Lolita gatherings, skateboarding dogs and rabbits out walking in their Sunday best.

 Locals love to gather in this local park and whether you are after some space for the kids to run and play or a quiet spot to people watch and relax for a while Yoyogi Park has it.

 Tokyo Monster Cafe

 **Sadly the Monster Cafe closed in 2020, most likely for good but we’re going to continue to watch this space while Japan works through the process of reopening fully to tourists **